 No products in the cart.

-It’s an endless summer with this fun scrape painting project you can make and stand to create your own gnarly 3-D mini surf gallery!
-Fire up one of your favorite Beach Boys tunes, grab some scrap craft supplies, and get ready for some design fun in the sun.
+It’s an endless summer with this fun scrape painting project you can make and stand to create your own gnarly 3-D mini surfboard gallery!
+Fire up one of your favorite Beach Boys tunes, grab some scrap painting craft supplies, and get ready for some design fun in the sun.

-Using a paint scrape method that feels like it was tailor-made for surf art, this simple little paper & paint project combines color, composition, and process for hip (and surprisingly sophisticated!) results.
+Using a paint scrape technique that feels like it was tailor-made for surf art, this simple little paper & paint project combines color, composition, and process for hip (and surprisingly sophisticated!) results.

 Our printable surfboard templates make project prep a breeze (you can always draw your own surfboard shapes too).
 Just add paper scraps, tape, or stickers, for easy embellishments kids can use to make their own mini boards.
 Once they’re done, you can take this 2D project into the third dimension by gluing a fin to the back for little surfboards that stand just like the real things!

-Once you’ve enjoyed your tabletop surf art, recycle your artwork into beachy summer bookmarks, use for summer birthday gift hang-tags, or make into a 2-D art keepsake by gluing to a beach-themed torn paper landscape (…need a beach-specific example?
-It’s the same process we used to make the backgrounds for these pictures!).
+Once you’ve enjoyed your handmade tabletop surfboard, recycle your artwork into beachy summer bookmarks, use it for summer birthday gift hang-tags, or make it into a 2-D art keepsake by gluing it to a beach-themed torn paper landscape (…need a beach-specific example?
+It’s the same process we used to make the backgrounds for the pictures above!).

-To make your own paint scrape surfboards you’ll need:
+To make your own scrape painting surfboards you’ll need:

 - Heavy cardstock or watercolor paper